SarahM811/SarahM811/README.md

 - 👋 Hi, I’m @SarahM811
 - 👀 I’m a UX/UI developer.
 My UI work is not publicly available because projects I worked on are all internal to a financial institution.
+- Main goal of my work is improving user experience.
+- I have worked on all cycles of UI development including user research, user testing, mockups, and development of UI.
 - I have completed a bootcamp training in Java, but my strength is in UX work as well as in UI development.
 - 🌱 I’m currently learning angular and react.
 - 📫 You can reach me at sakim.eunjae@gmail.com